 - To provide to the AAPI community an awareness of news media and an understanding of how to gain fair access.

 - To research and point out when news media organizations stray from accuracy and fairness in the coverage of Asian Americans and Pacific Islanders and AAPI issues.

-We are the AAJA San Francisco Bay Area Chapter, comprised of nearly 200 members.
+We are the AAJA San Francisco Bay Area Chapter, comprised of hundreds of members.

 AAJA-SF is dedicated to fostering a community and support network of AAPI journalists, media professionals and students in the San Francisco Bay Area.
 We work to support local journalists throughout their careers with academic scholarships, professional development grants, community-building, networking and mentorship opportunities.